 - Not every monster has the markers on the same spot.
 While Link Decoder has a marker on the top and on the two lower corners, the link card Honeybot has active marker left and right side.

-To summon a Link monster, you must send a number of monsters from the field to the grave (thus pendulums and tokens probably cannot be used) equal to the Link number on the card.
+To summon a Link monster, you must send a number of monsters from the field to the grave equal to the Link number on the card.
+In the case you use Pendulum monsters, they will be sent to the extra deck.
+In the case of tokens, they will just "vanish" after being used.

 Alternatively, you can also use a "lower-ranked" Link monster + one or more effect monsters.
 The minimum amount of monsters required in this process will be mentioned on the card text.